-As the COVID-19 situation continues to evolve with new information and data, the university will remain flexible and be ready to quickly implement necessary changes as suggested or mandated by federal, state, and local authorities.
+The university will continue to remain flexible as the COVID-19 situation evolves.
+The university has reinstated the COVID-19 command team and remains ready to address and implement necessary changes as suggested or mandated by federal, state, and local authorities.

-The university's Board of Trustees adopted a budget for the academic year 2021 that included a zero-percent increase in tuition and mandatory fees.
+The university's Board of Trustees adopted a budget for the academic year 2022 that included a 1.6% increase in tuition and mandatory fees.